Bazinga2407/Respiratory_Disease_Prediction/README.md

 # RespiratoryDisease_Prediction
 Designed a Prediction Model based on open-source National Institutes of Health (U.S HHS) Dataset.

-# X-Net: Classifying Chest X-Rays Using Deep Learning
+# Classifying Chest X-Rays Using Deep Learning

 ## Background
 In October 2017, the National Institute of Health open sourced 112,000+ images of chest